CornellDataScience/compilAR/README.md

 ## Acknowledgements

 The StragglAR algorithm and the schedule synthesizer in `stragglar/schedules/` are the work of Devraj et al., [Efficient AllReduce with Stragglers](https://arxiv.org/pdf/2505.23523).
-This project is not the original algorithm — it is a compiler and launch harness built around their work.
-The algorithmic contribution (the round-matching formulation, optimality bounds, and synthesis procedure) is theirs; what is new here is the code-generation pipeline, the MPI+NCCL runtime template, and the straggler-aware launch integration.
+This project is not the original algorithm, but rather a compiler and launch harness built around it.
+The algorithmic contribution (the round-matching formulation, optimality bounds, and synthesis procedure) is theirs; what we've added is the code-generation pipeline, the MPI+NCCL runtime template, and the straggler-aware launch integration.